-This is so that when B comments on A's post and sends a webmention, and both A and B POSSE their posts, wherever they happen to both POSSE to (e.g. on Twitter), their POSSE'd copies link-up there as well.
+Setting the proprietary reply-to on POSSE copies helps silo readers better understand/follow what you're replying to When B posts a reply to A's post and sends a webmention, and both A and B POSSE their posts, wherever they happen to both POSSE to (e.g. on Twitter), their POSSE'd copies link-up there as well.
 That way those on the silo (e.g. Twitter), will be able to follow the conversation, even when A and B are replying/linking directly peer-to-peer between their indieweb posts.

-Indieweb example(s) of a reply post that was automatically POSSE'd to Twitter with the in-reply-to-status-id set to the POSSE Twitter copy of the original post.
+Indieweb examples of a reply post that was automatically POSSE'd to Twitter with the in-reply-to-status-id set to the POSSE Twitter copy of the original post being replied to.

 As an implementer, consider this in question form:

-- When you post a comment regarding an indieweb post, do you also when POSSEing your comment to Twitter give it the in_reply_to_status_id of the Twitter copy of the original indieweb post (that you're commenting on)?
+- When you post a reply regarding an indieweb post, do you also when POSSEing your reply to Twitter give it the in_reply_to_status_id of the Twitter copy of the original indieweb post (that you're commenting on)?

 Auto-discovery of the POSSE'd copy on Twitter of the post that you're commenting on:

-- How do I find POSSE'd copies of the post that I'm commenting on? (e.g. in "To POSSE comments" above, to be able to "find a POSSE'd copy on Twitter of the post that you're commenting on")
+- How do I find POSSE'd copies of the post that I'm replying to? (e.g. in "To POSSE replies" above, to be able to "find a POSSE'd copy on Twitter of the post that you're replying to")

-- Proposed answer: at the permalink of the original post that you're commenting on, look for
+- Proposed answer: at the permalink of the original post that you're replying to, look for

 rel~=syndication links, or if not found, then look for